seetohjinwei/StackC/README.md

 ## Tests

-Some tests are available in `tests` folder, each `.stc` file is matched with a `.o` file which is the code and the expected result (stdout) respectively.
-These tests are run automatically by `test.py`, which must be executed in the root directory.
+Some tests are available in `tests` folder, each `.stc` file is matched with a `.o` file which is the code and the expected result respectively.
+These tests are run automatically by `test`.

 ### Quick Usage of Tests